Last updated: June 8, 2022.

 What Can Trigger the Instagram Action Block?

-Knowing all the reasons that trigger action blocks will help you to avoid such an issue in the future and remove the Instagram block from your profile.
+Knowing all the reasons that trigger action blocks will help you avoid such an issue in the future and remove the Instagram block from your account.

 Why does Instagram block your actions?

-Instagram has daily limits on actions that are to be performed by each user an hour or a day.
-In June 2019, Instagram reduced the limits for about half, so now, even those users who perform all the actions manually are at risk of getting blocked if they exceed the limits.
+Instagram has limits applied to actions that are to be performed by each user an hour or a day.
+In June 2019, Instagram reduced the limits for about half, so now, even those users who perform all the actions manually are at risk of getting blocked if they exceed these limits.

 The action limits touch on likes, comments, follow/unfollow actions, and even users’ data loading.
 The exact limits are not yet revealed and may be different for each account depending on its age and activity level.